julianikulski/portfolio-website/README.md

 # Portfolio Website for my Data Science Projects
 This project showcases my data science projects on a deployed website.

-**Latest update:** I added bilinguality to my website so that the user can choose between German and English.
+**Latest update:** I linked the latest blog post and project on the index page to the database and removed the hard-coded text from the HTML.

 ## Table of Contents
 1. [Installation](#installation)